Stock and station agency

 These rural business services institutions originated, when communications were slow and often very difficult, to cope with the double remoteness of early Australian and New Zealand primary producers from their nearest settlement and, particularly in the case of wool, from their overseas markets.
 In practice, they were the pastoralist's banker.
-Similar and sometimes the same organisations operated in Latin America and the Midwestern United States, which had extensive pastoral farming.
+Similar and sometimes the same organization's operated in Latin America and the Midwestern United States, which had extensive pastoral farming.